g7xu/Data_vis_LSUS/README.md

 # Brainstorm Ideas
+- What is the best month to travel?
+    - low tempature in summer and high tempature in winter
 - identifying which city is most similar to the other?
     - purpose: informing people which city they can move to
-- identifying which city is most favouriable to travel?
+- identifying which city is most favouriable to travel? more sunshine during winter and less during summer
--

 <!-- - creating visualization that help people knowing the best time to visit each city